 “The Grammar School, Adelaide Street, headmaster T. Banksey.
 A boarding and day school for boys with a ‘special department for very young boys’ (what we would no doubt today call a nursery).
 And ‘special attention to backward and delicate boys’.
 Private students prepared for examinations.

 Sankey died in 1910 and the eldest of his seven children temporarily took over the running of the school.
 His son, a curate at Pendlebury, ran it until the summer holidays of that year.
-After that, the school wasn’t advertised any longer.
+Then, from summer 1910 onwards, adverts for The Grammar School disappeared.

 The End of Blackpool Comrades Club